 The Library Company of Philadelphia is an independent research library concentrating on American society and culture from the 17th through the 19th centuries.
 Free and open to the public, the Library Company houses an extensive non-circulating collection of rare books, manuscripts, broadsides, ephemera, prints, photographs, and works of art.
-The mission of the Library Company is to preserve, interpret, make available, and augment the valuable materials within its care.
+Our mission is to foster scholarship in and increase public understanding of American history before 1900 by preserving and interpreting the valuable materials in our care.
+The Library Company connects with thousands of visitors annually, ensuring that the lessons of the past will continue to amaze, instruct, and inspire future generations.
 We serve a diverse constituency throughout Philadelphia and the nation, offering comprehensive reader services, an internationally renowned fellowship program, online catalogs, and regular exhibitions and public programs.

 The Library Company regularly presents exhibits, lectures, symposia, conferences, gallery talks, and other programs in order to make the collections accessible to the widest possible audience.
 Exhibitions such as “Ben Franklin, Writer and Printer;” “Ardent Spirits: The Origins of the American Temperance Movement;” and “The Hook and the Book: the Emergence of Knitting and Crocheting in American Popular Culture” highlight various strengths of our collection in engaging ways.
 Program topics range widely; recent events have included a panel discussion on Philadelphia’s food history, casual open houses, the announcement of the 2007 National Book Award finalists, and numerous book release parties.
 Most events are free and open to the public (although reservations are often requested due to space constraints).
 For details on upcoming events, please see the Events section of this site.
 Additionally, many of our Exhibitions are available online.